Traveling to Mexico and Need Your Meds? How to Do a Google Search

 So, in conclusion it was much cheaper and less trouble to have the more dangerous drug, the Valium.
 Two days without sleep and matted hair gives you just enough crazy to scare attending medical personnel.
 “No saben ustedes?
 Primero, no causar daño!”
 (Haven’t you heard ”First do no harm!”)
 I yelled at them for not extending the prescription.

-Talking my case to my chief adviser and business associate, the Intrepid Elise, I learned that there was one of those little doctors offices was right next to a gas station near the house and also alongside a Farmacia Similares, pharmacies that sell generic drugs only.
+Talking my case to my chief adviser and business associate, the Intrepid Elise, I learned that there was one of those little doctor’s offices right next to a gas station very near our house and also alongside a Farmacia Similares, pharmacies that sell generic drugs only.